 All of this is going to be very important as we come to the Presidential Election.
 With COVID-19, many people don’t feel safe going out to vote and will try to vote with a mail-in ballot; if their state allows it.
 The problem with a mail-in ballot is that it might get rejected and your vote won’t count.
 Why do mail-in ballots get rejected?

 There are a variety of reasons for rejected ballots.
 Sometimes they arrive late, they are missing a signature, the postmark is late, or the signature doesn’t match the signature your state has on file for you.
 When you first registered to vote, you signed your name on the voter roll.
 The voter rolls a list of people who are eligible to vote in a particular district; it has their name, address, and signature.

 Thus when you were a young twenty-year-old, you signed the voter roll.
 Now, some decades later, you have to cast your mail-in vote for the Presidential Election.
 If your current signature doesn’t match or come close to your signature from when you were younger, your signature may get rejected.

 Like baseball, your signature varies each time you write it.
-Your signature may have changed over the years.
-Perhaps you are now on prescription medication, have a physical condition, or a mental illness which impacts your ability to sign your name.
-What if your signature is the same all of these years later?
-However, when you signed the voter roll, someone bumped into you and a few of your letters look different.
+Your signature may have changed over the years or it may have stayed the same.
+Perhaps you are now on medication for a neurological disorder, have a physical condition, or a mental illness which impacts your ability to sign your name.
+What if when you signed the voter roll, someone bumped into you and a few of your letters look different.
 Now you go to cast your vote in the Presidential Election and because no one is bumping into you the same way, your signature looks different and is rejected.

 Not everyone is going to have this issue of a rejected mail-in ballot.
 Some states allow voters to correct a mail-in ballot error or attest to the fact that it is their signature.
 Nineteen states currently notify voters of a discrepancy and allow the voter to correct it.